csdms/bmi/docs/source/bmi.spec.rst

 including the function prototype in :term:`SIDL`, grouped by functional category.

+**Implementation notes**

+* *Parallel*: All functions MUST be called on all MPI threads.
+* *Parallel*: When a function returns a status code, the value returned SHOULD be the same across all MPI threads.
+* *Parallel*: All other return arguments MUST be the same across all MPI threads unless explicitly stated otherwise.

 .. table:: **Table 3:** Summary of BMI functions.
    :align: center
    :widths: 30, 70